ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 pointing to the thirteenth verse of the
 Third Epistle of Jchn-&quot; Having many
 things to write unto you, I would not
-write with poper sad ink, but
+write with poper sad ink, but I trnr to
+come unto you, and spenk face to face,
+tha. our joy may he fulL&quot; From the above
+interview a uarriage took place.
 </td></tr></table>

 ---